nextbitlabs/onepunch/readme.md

 **onepunch** is a command-line interface to create PDF presentations using web technology.

 **onepunch** is designed for designers, it does not provide any default style.
-Designers can write their CSS files and link them in the `index.html`.
+Designers can write CSS files and link them in the `index.html`.

 ### Prerequisites